17 positive discipline parenting tools that can help make your parenting journey a little easier.

 9. Working Together

-I prefer to behaviour a family meeting once a week, inspired by all of the positive parenting (like inductive discipline)books I’ve read, to discuss the problems we experience as a result of each other’s actions.
+I prefer to behavior a family meeting once a week, inspired by all of the positive parentingbooks I’ve read, to discuss the problems we experience as a result of each other’s actions.

 Sibling rivalry is currently the most talked-about issue.
 It takes a lot of effort to help children learn to live together.
 In some ways, it is unfair for them to have others invade their territory without their permission and do things they don’t like.